top of page

 At his court trial he is quoted as saying “his daughter had it coming to her” after he shot her.
 He was not remorseful.
 After killing his daughter, he assaulted his wife with a pistol and threatened to kill her.

-When I was writing my memoir, BONSHEA Making Light of the Dark in 2000, I learned he served a few years in prison and was released from prison with the understanding he was to live with my grandparents in Tacoma, Washington and not Kennewick, Washington where his ex-wife and daughters lived.
+When I was writing my memoir, BONSHEA Making Light of the Dark, in 2000, I learned he served a few years in prison and was released with the understanding he was to live with my grandparents in Tacoma, Washington and not Kennewick, Washington where his ex-wife and daughters lived.
 But he moved in with our family in Kennewick.

 My mother and grandparents led me up the stairs to the attic bedroom to sleep overnight with my alcoholic great-uncle for several years until we moved to Federal Way, Washington, when I was 10 years old.
 My great-uncle lived with our family again in Federal Way.
 During my teenage years I was assigned to be his caretaker due to his illness from alcoholism.